Your property appraisal guide

 You, the borrower, are responsible for paying the appraisal fee upfront.

 The appraisal won’t be scheduled until payment is received.
-Once paid, the appraiser will contact the seller’s real estate agent (for purchases) or you directly (for refinances) to set the appointment.
+Once payment is received, the appraiser will contact the seller’s real estate agent (for purchases) or you directly (for refinances) to schedule the appointment.

 How do I pay for the appraisal?